 The Reserve Bank of New Zealand Act enables the Reserve Bank to intervene in the foreign exchange market and requires the Reserve Bank to hold foreign exchange reserves to provide the capacity to intervene.

-A selection of briefing materials relating to the Government's recent decision to increase foreign reserves and to provide the Reserve Bank with the capacity to use foreign exchange intervention as an additional monetary policy tool.
+These materials relate to the Government's 2004 decision to increase foreign reserves and to provide the Reserve Bank with the capacity to use foreign exchange intervention as an additional monetary policy tool.

 Foreign reserves risk management

 +64 4 471 3704